olovm/cora-eclipse/readme.md

 ### Change all projects to a specific branch
 1. Go under External Tools Configurations (play icon with toolbox) and run **checkOutAllProjectsThatHasBranch**<br>
 2. Enter your desired branch such as: `issues/CORA-274`<br>
-if you want to switch bach all projects to master:<br>
+if you want to switch back all projects to master:<br>
 Go under External Tools Configurations (play icon with toolbox) and run **checkOutMasterOfAllProjects**

 ### Change several projects to a specific branch